 As for your vomiting, take more vitamin B1 or Thiamine.

 Now, this solution is for women who got the morning sickness so bad that they cannot take fluids by mouth.
-And, it’s important for pregnant women to be hydrated.
+And, it’s crucial for pregnant women to be hydrated.
 So, the next best thing is IV fluids.
+Ask your doctor if you would need this option to ensure your health and that of your unborn baby.

 Once you regain your ability to take fluids by mouth, your doctor can wean you off the IV fluids.